stride3d/stride-docs/en/manual/scenes/edit-a-scene.md

 TODO: IMAGE

-Selecting an elements will make the **Property grid** display its properties, if it has any.
+Selecting an elements will make the **Property grid** display its properties.

 TODO: IMAGE